Quickstart: Connect to a VM securely through a browser via private IP address

 - Name: Name the bastion host.

-- Public IP address: Leave as Create new.
+- Public IP address: Select Create new.

-- Public IP address name: The name of the public IP address resource.
+- Public IP address name: The name of the Public IP address resource.

 - Resource group: The same resource group as the VM.